COVID-19 Updates: State of public health emergency declared.

 You must be an Alberta resident to be eligible for an Alberta restricted driver’s licence.

-You can apply to the Ignition Interlock Program when you have 30 days or less remaining in your minimum driving suspension term as indicated on the Notice of Suspension.
+You can apply to the Ignition Interlock Program when you have 30-days or less remaining in your minimum driving suspension term as indicated on the Notice of Suspension.

 Driver Fitness and Monitoring must approve your Ignition Interlock Program application.

 Driver Fitness and Monitoring can deny any Ignition Interlock Program Application in the interest of public safety.
-You can appeal this decision to the Alberta Transportation Safety Board.

 You can expect to pay the following Ignition Interlock Program costs which are subject to change without notice: